 History GCSE: The Chinese Labour Corps in World War One

-David Olusoga visits a cemetery in France where more than 800 Chinese auxiliaries are buried.
+Historian, David Olusoga visits a cemetery in France where more than eight hundred Chinese auxiliaries are buried.

-The Chinese Labour Corps is one of the forgotten stories of WW1.
+The Chinese Labour Corps is one of the forgotten stories of World War One.

-In 1916 the British recruited thousands of Chinese men to work as labourers.
+In 1916, the British army recruited thousands of Chinese men to work as labourers.

 Some became skilled mechanics working on ‘Deborah’ the British D51 tank.